SciTools/cartopy/docs/source/matplotlib/intro.rst

     plt.show()

-A list of the available projections to be used with matplotlib can be found on the HERE-TODO page.
+A list of the available projections to be used with matplotlib can be found on the :doc:`../projections/table` page.

-The line ``plt.axes(projection=ccrs.PlateCarree())`` sets up a GeoAxes instance which exposes a variety of other map related methods, in the case of the previous example, we used the :meth:`GeoAxes.coastlines` method to add coastlines to the map.
+The line ``plt.axes(projection=ccrs.PlateCarree())`` sets up a GeoAxes instance which exposes a variety of other map related methods, in the case of the previous example, we used the :meth:`~cartopy.mpl_integration.geoaxes.GeoAxes.coastlines` method to add coastlines to the map.

-Lets create another map in a different projection, and make use of the :meth:`GeoAxes.stock_img` method to add an underlay image to the map:
+Lets create another map in a different projection, and make use of the :meth:`~cartopy.mpl_integration.geoaxes.GeoAxes.stock_img` method to add an underlay image to the map:

 .. plot::
     :include-source: